-A public input session to discuss the FY22 budget for the City of Riverdale has been set for 2:00 pm on Sunday, November 22, 2020.
-The meeting will be held online.
+A Public Hearing and City Council Meeting have been set for 7:00 pm on Tuesday, March 23, 2021.
+The meeting will be held online and in person.
+Seating is limited and masks are required inside City Hall.
 Details on how to attend by phone or by computer can be found on the City’s website or social media.

 UPDATED: A public input session to discuss the FY22 budget for the City of Riverdale was held at 7:00 pm on Wednesday, November 11, 2020.
 A video transcript of the meeting is now available.

 For the past three months, Riverdale has been working on re-aligning its sanitary sewer rates for the coming fiscal year (which starts in July).
 The City Council is now considering an ordinance change that will allow residents and businesses to have a say in how those rates are set.

 Iowa Governor Reynolds ordered the end of the school year late last week, so now the City of Riverdale is working with contractors to possibly accelerate the road project currently underway in the Havens Acres neighborhood.